hbctraining/Training-modules/README.md

 Some workshops will require a working knowledge of R or completion of the [Introduction to R workshop](https://github.com/hbctraining/Intro-to-R).
 Other workshops will require a working knowledge of the bash scripting language or completion of the [Introduction to Unix workshop](https://github.com/hbctraining/Intro-to-Unix).

+**Detailed information and preparation instructions for each of the workshops can be by clicking on the workshop links in the table below.**

 > These materials are developed for a trainer-led workshop, but also amenable to self-guided learning.

 ### Workshops